Vitron-LLM/Vitron-LLM.github.io/README.md

 # Vitron
-## A Unified Pixel-level Vision LLM for Perceiving, Grounding, Reasoning, Segmenting, Tracking, Generating, Editing
+## A Unified Pixel-level Vision LLM for Understanding, Generating, Segmenting, Editing

 This is the repository that contains the source code for the [Vitron project page](https://vitron-llm.github.io/).